andrew/ultimate-awesome/README.md

 - [awesome-taglines](https://github.com/miketheman/awesome-taglines) - Awesome list of software taglines.
 - [awesome-adobe-launch](https://github.com/misterphilip/awesome-adobe-launch) - A curated "awesome" list of resources for Adobe Launch.
 - [awesome-dpsg](https://github.com/mstoetzer/awesome-dpsg) - A list of Free Software, web applications and various other cool things useful for the work within the DPSG (Deutsche Pfadfinderschaft St. Georg).
+- [awesome-oracle-cloud-free-tier](https://github.com/neitsab/awesome-oracle-cloud-free-tier) - Curated list of awesome resources to make the best out of Oracle Cloud Infrastructure Free Tier.
 - [awesome-pledge](https://github.com/PeterTonoli/awesome-pledge) - A collaborative curated list of amazingly awesome OpenBSD pledge(2) resources and other awesome things.
 - [awesome-webvis](https://github.com/rajsite/awesome-webvis) - A curated list of awesome WebVIs.
-- [awesome-llms-txt](https://github.com/secretiveshell/awesome-llms-txt) - This list contains an index of llms.txt files hosted on various websites.
 - [awesome-free-mit](https://github.com/SuperSonicHub1/awesome-free-mit) - A collection of free stuff you can get at the Massachusetts Institute of Technology.
 - [Awesome-Cloud-Edge-AI](https://github.com/swagshaw/Awesome-Cloud-Edge-AI) - A curated list of research in System for Edge Intelligence and Computing(Edge MLSys), including Frameworks, Tools, Repository, etc. Paper notes are also provided.
 - [awesome-remote-research](https://github.com/whitingx/awesome-remote-research) - A collection of all things Remote Research.
 Inspired by 'awesome-*' repos.
 PRs welcome.